ibm-cloud-docs/BlockStorage/provisioning-block_storage.md

 4. Enter your storage size in the **Size** field.
 5. Select the size of the Snapshot space from the list.

    This space is in addition to your usable space.
-For snapshot space considerations and recommendation, read [Ordering Snapshots](/docs/BlockStorage?topic=BlockStorage-orderingsnapshots).
+For snapshot space considerations and recommendations, read [Ordering Snapshots](/docs/BlockStorage?topic=BlockStorage-orderingsnapshots).
    {: tip}

 6. Choose your **OS Type** from the list.

    This selection is based on the operating system that your host is running on and it cannot be modified later.
-For example, your server is Ubuntu or RHEL, select Linux&reg;.
+For example, if your server is Ubuntu or RHEL, select Linux&reg;.
 If your host is a Windows 2012 or Windows 2016 server, select the Windows 2008+ option from the list.
 For more information about various Windows options, see the [FAQ](/docs/BlockStorage?topic=BlockStorage-block-storage-faqs#windowsOStypes).
    {: tip}

 7. Select your IOPS profile.
 You can choose between the predefined values of **Endurance (Tiers)** or enter your custom IOPS value for **Performance**.
     - **0.25 IOPS per GB** is designed for workloads with low I/O intensity.
 These workloads are typically characterized by having a large percentage of data inactive at a time.
-Example applications include storing mailboxes or departmental level file shares.
+Example applications include storing mailboxes or departmental-level file shares.
     - **2 IOPS per GB** is designed for most general-purpose usage.
 Example applications include hosting small databases that are backing web applications or virtual machine disk images for a hypervisor.
     - **4 IOPS per GB** is designed for higher-intensity workloads.
 These workloads are typically characterized by having a high percentage of data active at a time.
 Example applications include transactional and other performance-sensitive databases.
     - **10 IOPS per GB** is designed for the most demanding workloads such as those created by NoSQL databases, and data processing for Analytics.
 This tier is available in [all data centers](/docs/BlockStorage?topic=BlockStorage-selectDC) for storage that is provisioned up to 4 TB.